- PhD, History, University of Cambridge (2014)

 - BA, English and History, Brigham Young University (2009)

-I am a PhD student in history at the University of Cambridge with interests in the cultural, religious, and intellectual history of the eighteenth and nineteenth century Atlantic world, especially in the early American republic.
-My current research focuses on the intersections between local contexts, broader affiliations, and personal identities.
-In my PhD dissertation, written under the supervision of Michael O’Brien, I examine post-revolutionary Massachusetts, Pennsylvania, and South Carolina in attempt to explore early American conceptions of nationalism and citizenship during the decades following independence, specifically how these conceptions differed according to locality, race, and gender.
+I received my PhD in American history from the University of Cambridge.
+My interests include the cultural, religious, political, and intellectual history of the eighteenth and nineteenth century Atlantic world, especially in the early American republic.
+My current research focuses on the intersections between local contexts, broader affiliations, and cultural identities.
+My book manuscript examines post-revolutionary Massachusetts, Pennsylvania, and South Carolina in attempt to explore early American conceptions of nationalism and citizenship during the five decades following independence.

 My condensed C.V. is found here.